Koihime Musō: Anime

-An anime adaptation produced by Doga Kobo began broadcasting in Japan on July 8, 2008 on the Tokyo MX and the Chiba TV broadcasting networks, followed by other broadcasting networks later during the same month.
+An anime adaptation produced by Doga Kobo began broadcasting in Japan on July 8, 2008, on the Tokyo MX and the Chiba TV broadcasting networks, followed by other broadcasting networks later during the same month.
 The anime television series, with its title shortened to simply Koihime Musō, featured a story very different from that found in the original visual novel.
 The original protagonist, Hongo Kazuto, is not present in the anime, nor does the grand battle between the three kingdoms take place.
-Instead, it feature Kan'u's adventure in China, meeting many other characters from the game along the way.
+Instead, it features Kan'u's adventure in China, meeting many other characters from the game along the way.
 The anime is among those noted for sometimes depicting the characters in an exaggerated super deformed manner.
 After the last episode aired, it was announced an OVA was in production.
 The OVA was released on April 1, 2009, and actually featured all the characters in an alternate setting - that of a modern high school.
-The second season of anime, a series based on the second game, entitled Shin Koihime Musō (真・恋姫†無双), continue where the last season left off, aired from October 5, 2009 to December 2009.
+The second season of anime, a series based on the second game, entitled Shin Koihime Musō (真・恋姫†無双), continue where the last season left off, aired from October 5, 2009, to December 2009.
 The third season began airing April 2010, titled Shin Koihime Musō: Otome Tairan (真・恋姫†無双 ～乙女大乱～).
 The first season has been licensed in North America by Sentai Filmworks; distributor Section23 Films, who released the first season on DVD on January 4, 2011.
 This release, however, uses the Japanese TV masters and omits improvements made to the animation for the Japanese DVD release.
 The second and third seasons of Koihime Muso are also licensed by Sentai Filmworks.
 The second season was released on March 1, 2011, while the third season was released on May 24, 2011.